welder-io/welder/README.md

 # gitfuse [![Build Status](https://secure.travis-ci.org/gitfuse/gitfuse.png)](http://travis-ci.org/gitfuse/gitfuse)
-> A tool for managing node-based projects with nested git dependencies easily.
+> Manage projects with nested git dependencies easily.

 ## What is it?
 Say you want to develop an application whose parts are comprised of multiple discreet git repositories.
 At first blush, it might seem like [submodules] could solve this problem.
 In actuality, they're very cumbersome to work with.
 If you disagree, I suggest giving it a shot!
 If you decide they suck (like we did), you can come back here and pick up where you left off.